Little has been written on what it takes to create a great case study to use for teaching negotiation.

 Jim Sebenius, the Gordon Donaldson Professor of Business Administration at Harvard Business School, and Director of the Harvard Negotiation Project, addressed these questions in his presentation at the NP@PON Faculty Dinner Seminar on October 7, 2010.
 His article, “Developing Negotiation Case Studies,” began as a memo to a novice case writer about how to write an effective negotiation case.
 Now it is a full-length article that will appear in a forthcoming issue of Negotiation Journal.

-Sebenius offers three kinds of advice to anyone thinking about writing a case as the basis for discussion among students or other interested audiences:
+Sebenius offers three kinds of advice to anyone thinking about writing a case as the basis for teaching negotiation to students or other interested audiences:

 - How to decide whether a case lead is worth pursuing;